paulchiu/yaspa/README.md

 ## Installation

-*Do no install this library.
+*Do not install this library.
 It is currently under active development and is in no way stable.*

 ## Purpose